elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-01.md

 ## Anatomy of a HTTP  Request

-* METHOD: the “verb” of the request.
+* METHOD: the "verb" of the request.
 GET, POST, PUT, or DELETE
 * PROTOCOL: what flavor of HTTP (HTTP/1.1)  HOST: what web server you want to talk to  URL: what resource is being requested
 * BODY: extra data needed by the server